dgarciabriseno/helioviewer-project.github.io/_posts/2022-05-02-helioviewer-update.md

   - Maintenance
 ---

+Update 2022-05-02 21:20:
+  - The JPIP Server is up.
+GSFC is now available in JHelioviewer.

 The helioviewer migration to the new server is nearly complete.
 The [Helioviewer Website](https://helioviewer.org) is up and running.